Optimal Shrinkage of Singular Values: A Framework for Finding Optimal Shrinkers

-The final step toward the proof of Theorem \ref{char:thm} involves the case when the shrinker $\eta$ is given as a special concatenation of two proper shrinkers.
-Even if the two part of $\eta$ do not match, forming a discontinuity, we may still have a formula for the asymptotic loss if the loss functions match.
+The final step toward the proof of Theorem \ref{char:thm} involves the case when the shrinker $\eta$ is given as a special concatenation of two conservative shrinkers.
+Even if the two parts of $\eta$ do not match, forming a discontinuity point in which the limits from the left and from the right disagree, we may still have a formula for the asymptotic loss -- provided that the loss functions match.

 \begin{defn} Assume that there exist a point $0< x^*$ and two shrinkers, $\eta_1:[0,x^*)\to[0,\infty)$ and $\eta_2:[x^*,\infty)\to[0,\infty)$, such that

 We say that the asymptotic loss functions of $\eta_1$ and $\eta_2$ {\em cross} at $x^*$. \end{defn}